Most interesting landmarks of Africa

 - Goualougo Triangle – Republic of the Congo, Sanga.
 Large tract of pristine lowland rainforest, dubbed "The Last Eden" or "The Last Place on Earth" due to its virgin wildlife.
 Local chimpanzees, as well as other animals have never met humans – it seems that humans have never lived here.

 - Lake Tele – Republic of the Congo, Likuala.
 Round freshwater deep in swampland and rainforest, possible impact crater.
 According to local stories in this lake and surrounding area lives mokèlé-mbèmbé – purported giant reptile.
 This remote area is very rich with rare species of plants and animals including a population of more than 120 thousand gorillas.

 - Ngorongoro Crater – Tanzania, Arusha.
 Largest volcanic caldera in the world, up to 610 m deep and 260 km² large.
 Area of exceptional concentration of wild animals, with 25,000 large animals living in the crater.

 - Tsingy de Ankarana – Madagascra, Diana.
 Spectacular tsingy – a karst formation, where a layer of middle Jurassic limestone is dissolved by water, leaving a "forest" of limestone blades.
 Separate blades might be up to 20 m high.
 The gorges and canyons dissecting the Ankarana are up to 140 m deep.
 In many larger gorges and canyons exist patches of primeval tropical forest with numerous endemic species of plants and animals.
-Some of these forests are available only through caves – total length of explored caves in the region exceeds 100 km.
+Some of these forest are available only through caves – total length of explored caves in the region exceeds 100 km.
 Up to 6 m long Nile crocodiles live in the caves of Ankarana (mostly in River Styx – 4 km long subterranean passage passable only by a boat).
 This is one of the few places where crocodiles live in Madagascar (it is seen also in Belomotse Forest and some other places) and a unique case where crocodiles live in caves.
 Numerous fossils of the extinct Madagascaran fauna are found here.